KostarSf/advent-of-code/README.md

 - **Validation**: Zod for runtime type safety
 - **TUI**: Inquirer.js for interactive prompts

-## Contributing
+## Personal Notes

-Feel free to add new solutions, improve existing ones, or enhance the tooling.
-The modular structure makes it easy to add new days without affecting existing code.
+This is my personal Advent of Code journey!
+The modular structure makes it easy to add new days and experiment with different approaches to solving the challenges.

 ## License

-This project is for educational purposes as part of Advent of Code participation.
+MIT License - This project is for educational purposes as part of Advent of Code participation.